wangclnlp/DeepSpeed-Chat-Extension/README.md

 Same as SFT, except for `rlhf` in path such as `/your/path/to/rlhf_dataset/train.txt`.

-# Last but not least
+# Last but Not Least

 Thanks to the [DeepSpeed-Chat](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat) project and its contributors❤️❤️❤️!